-The effects of the recent decline in the federal workforce has been offset to some extent by growth in private sector employment as well as major redevelopment efforts such as Nationals Park and the adjoining area along the Anacostia River.
-The population of the District grew by over 100,000 people from 2009 to 2017.
+A major local employer, the federal government, remains relatively stable for this employment sector for the past few years.
+The population of the District grew by over 80,000 people from 2010 to 2020.
 Per capita incomes within the District and for the region as a whole continue to be higher than the U.S. average.
-Regional office vacancy rates have increased somewhat in recent years while retail vacancy rates remain low.
+Regional office vacancy rates have increased during a year of unprecedented challenges while retail vacancy rates remain low.
 The strengths of the District are complimented by its highly rated partners: the federal government and wholesale wastewater users.
 Select demographic charts that follow support the overall positive outlook for the Washington Metropolitan region and its economy.